 How Much Does Rhodium Plating Cost?

-We charge £50 to rhodium plate most items brought to us (usually rings).
+Unfortunately, during the lockdown and subsequent increase in metal prices worldwide, the cost of rhodium increased enormously and this now costs approximately £70 to rhodium plate a ring.
 If the item is much bigger or the stones need removing, this will cost more.

-Ensuring Your Rhodium Plated Jewellery Lasts As Long As Possible
+Ensuring Rhodium Plating Lasts As Long As Possible

 To Sum Up